anshusinha26/Data-Science-Machine-Learning-Deep-Learning-and-AI/README.md

 The results are visualized using scatter plots and line plots.
 The scatter plot shows the original data points, while the line plot represents the SVR model's predictions.

+# 6 Decision Tree Regression

+This repository contains a Jupyter Notebook file (Decision_tree_regression.ipynb) that demonstrates how to perform decision tree regression using the scikit-learn library in Python.

+## Description

+Decision tree regression is a machine learning algorithm that can be used for both classification and regression tasks.
+It works by partitioning the input space into regions and predicting the target variable based on the average value of the training examples in each region.
+This approach creates a tree-like model of decisions and their possible consequences.

+In this notebook, we will use decision tree regression to predict salaries based on position levels.
+The dataset used for training and testing the model is provided in the file Position_Salaries.csv.

+## Usage

+To run this notebook, follow these steps:

+    Install the required libraries (numpy, matplotlib, pandas, and scikit-learn) if they are not already installed.
+    Download the Position_Salaries.csv file and place it in the same directory as this notebook.
+    Open the notebook using Jupyter Notebook or Google Colaboratory.
+    Execute each cell in the notebook sequentially to see the output and visualize the results.
+    Note: Make sure to have a working Python environment with the necessary dependencies installed.

+## Contents

+The notebook consists of the following sections:

+    Importing the libraries: This section imports the required libraries for the analysis.
+    Importing the dataset: The dataset is loaded into the notebook and split into input features (X) and target variable (Y).
+    Training the Decision Tree Regression model: A DecisionTreeRegressor model is trained on the entire dataset.
+    Predicting a new result: The trained model is used to predict the salary for a new position level.
+    Visualizing the Decision Tree Regression results: The results are plotted on a graph to visualize the regression line.